 What is unconscious bias: unconscious bias (also known as implicit bias) is a bias that happens automatically, is outside our control, and is triggered by our brain making quick judgments and assessments of people and situations, influenced by our background, cultural environment and personal experiences.

-So in interviewing, the question becomes: how do we prevent them from impacting our hiring decisions?
+In interviewing, the question becomes: how do we prevent bias from impacting our hiring decisions?
 In other words, how do we rely on data and facts to make decisions, rather than our gut?

 - The first way that we can prevent unconscious bias is to take the Harvard implicit bias test.
 We strongly encourage all our teammates to take this test if you’re interested in learning more about your personal biases.
 It’s okay that we all have these, but awareness of them should work towards reducing them to the best of our ability.

 - The second way to prevent unconscious bias is to consider likeability.
 We tend to want to hire people who remind us of ourselves.
 Make sure you’re asking yourself, does the person I’m interviewing have the innate will, skill, and values to succeed in the role?
 We should not hire based on whether they grew up in the same place, have the same hobbies, etc.

 - Finally, stick to an interview script.
 Our hiring managers work hard at the beginning of every process to create an interview plan.
 An interview plan is a structured interview process that every candidate goes through regardless of background and it ensures that they are all asked the exact same questions to level the playing field.
 Asking those structured interview questions helps to reduce bias from affecting our decision making.

 Research has shown, time and time again, that establishing a consistent set of interview questions and a structured process not only helps us hire people that are going to be more successful in the role, but it actually speeds up the process in which we can make a hiring decision.
 Building a structured interview plan aligns us on what we’re looking for early on, allowing us to make a decision and push candidates through the process faster.